Sustainable Products

 in Service

-Strong service with improved product development processes to minimize downtimes and maximize yields, e.g. by using self-hoisting crane solutions – and thereby reducing the environmental impact of our turbines.
+We provide strong service with improved product development processes to minimize downtimes and maximize yields, e.g., by using self-hoisting crane solutions – and thereby reducing the environmental impact of our turbines.

 Expanded range of applications for